A Full Breakdown of What it Cost to Live in Ireland

-The monthly cost of living in Ireland will very much depend on where in the country you decide to settle
+The monthly cost of living in Ireland will very much depend on your personal needs, the lifestyle you choose, and where in the country you decide to settle.

-The price of groceries varies widely, depending on which supermarket you choose to do your shopping in.
-German chain stores like Lidl and Aldi offer cheap prices for bulk buying.
-Grocery stores like Dunnes Stores, Tesco and Supervalu offer similar prices with regular special offers.
+The price of groceries varies widely, depending on which supermarket you choose to do the bulk of your shopping in.
+German chain stores like Lidl and Aldi are now well-established in Ireland and offer quality products at discount prices.
+Irish and British grocery stores like Dunnes Stores, Tesco, and Supervalu tend to be a little more costly, but they do have regular special offers on various items.

 Here is a sample grocery basket from a Tesco supermarket (prices in U.S. dollars):

 |Bananas||$1.41 per kilo|

 |Milk||$0.85 per litre|